niklasmellgren/xgboost-risk-classifier/README.md

 **The mission**: Develop a predictive early-warning system to identify colonists at risk before they disappear, using advanced machine learning techniques on behavioral data, shift patterns, and demographic indicators.

 **The breakthrough**: Achieved 98.9% AUC with zero-miss detection, uncovering a systematic conspiracy targeting vulnerable colonists.
-The model revealed this isn't random - it's coordinated insider threats with clear patterns in victim selection and timing.
+The model revealed this isn't random, but that it's coordinated insider threats with clear patterns in victim selection and timing.

 ## Problem Statement